johannesstroebele91/graphql-library/2_how-tos/making-requests/subscription/subscription.md

 - such as chat application's client
 - where the user wants to receive new messages
 - as soon as they're available

+# 3. How it works via WebSockets

+Subscriptions can maintain

+- an active connection to your GraphQL server
+- enabling the server to push updates
+- to the subscription's result

+Clients need to communicate with the server

+- NOT via the http protocal
+- but WebSocket

+WebSockts make it possible to

+- open a two-way interactive communication session
+- bweteeen the client and the server

+This API enables to

+- send messages to a server
+- and receive and event-driven response
+- (so not a periodic polling required)